OfficeDev/Microsoft-Teams-Samples/samples/msgext-action/python/README.md

 # Teams Messaging Extensions Action

-Explore this sample application that demonstrates how to build Action-Based Messaging Extensions for Microsoft Teams using Python.
-It highlights key functionalities such as bot interactions, message extensions, and customizable action commands, providing a rich and engaging experience for users.
+Explore the capabilities of Action-Based Messaging Extensions in Microsoft Teams with this sample app.
+It showcases how to implement interactive features, including bots and message extensions, allowing users to create content dynamically through a user-friendly interface.

 [Messaging Extensions](https://docs.microsoft.com/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) are a special kind of Microsoft Teams application that is support by the [Bot Framework](https://dev.botframework.com) v4.